mozman/ezdxf/docs/source/dxfentities/viewport.rst

     .. attribute:: dxf.center

-        Center point of the viewport in modelspace (3D point in :ref:`WCS`).
+        Center point of the viewport located in the paper space layout in paper space units stored as 3D point.
+(Error in the DXF reference)

     .. attribute:: dxf.width